authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

 the image.
 For example, a sender could include a singular selector for a single recipient, or a provider could append a tracking string to the image URI in the header.

+A receiver may choose to track the number of selectors an organizational domain is permitted to use and deny processing if this exceeds a defined limit.
+Similarly, a receiver may choose to track and limit distinct Indicator URLs.

+MTAs are encouraged to cache BIMI Records, VMCs, and Indicators to limit tracking.

+MUAs are encouraged to extract Indicators from the BIMI-Indicator header rather than retrieving them directly from the source, as doing so will limit any data exposure to the MTA processing the message.
+The BIMI approved SVG profile prohibits an SVG from loading external elements, this removes the risk of tracking when an Indicator is shown in the client.

 An in-depth discussion of all the potential privacy leaks with respect to loading or embedding images is outside the scope of this document.